cookiescrumbs/test-framework/README.md

 This limits the "Works on my machine" scenario.
 Reducing the time spent installing dependencies and fixing issues locally and on the pipeline.

-You can run the whole app in development mode doing this command `npm run sandbox` and use it at http://localhost:3000
+You can run the whole app in development mode by running `npm run sandbox` and view it at http://localhost:3000

 ## Task 1: Create an automated API level test scenario ##